 - Adaptability to change.
 For many people, working at home comes with more distractions and interruptions.
 Agile is designed to be flexible and to allow for last-minute changes.
 Embracing project agility helps ensure that an unexpected snag won’t derail an entire project.

 - Constant feedback loops.
 Fast turnarounds and continuous feedback from the client and other stakeholders help boost accountability and ensure that everyone on the project stays focused on the main goals.
 Regular customer updates can also increase client trust, which is important when you can’t meet face-to-face to assure them that everything is going smoothly.

 How to keep your team on track in remote environments

-A good agile manager understands how important collaboration is to project success, especially for teams working remotely.
+A good Agile manager understands how important collaboration is to project success, especially for remote teams.
 Collaborating on projects improves both communication and overall productivity.
-Finding ways to promote collaboration, such as organizing brainstorming sessions and team-building activities, will help keep your team on track, boost morale, and increase team members’ sense of accountability.
+Finding ways to promote collaboration, such as organizing brainstorming sessions and team-building activities, will help keep your remote teams on track, boost morale, and increase team members’ sense of accountability.